-More information can be found by downloading our guidance notes here
+More information can be found by reading our guidance notes for applicants.

 The following notes are designed to help you with the application process and provide you with an outline of what you can expect during our selection process; including tips that may increase your chance of success.

 To apply for a job with us you must complete the standard online application form.
 This ensures all applicants present information in a standard format and allows us to assess every applicant fairly.

 If you have any difficulties in completing the form please contact the HR Department on 01237 428788 or e-mail firstname.lastname@example.org.